Compost tea can serve multiple functions to develop healthy and fertile soil.

 If there is too much water for the amount of compost, the tea will be dilute and will not provide maximum benefits.
 However, if there is too much compost, it is possible that there will be an excess of nutrients for bacteria, which can lead to oxygen depletion and anaerobic conditions.
 It is important to experiment with different quantities in your system to achieve the best ratio.

 The longer the compost remains suspended in the water, the greater the amount of soluble materials that will be extracted from the compost.
 These include both living organisms and the nutrients that will feed them.
 Compost tea that is well aerated and recirculated will require a shorter brewing time than tea made without adequate agitation.
-Using a sophisticated micro-brewing system, it is possible to produce good- quality compost tea in 18 to 24 hours.
-Under more basic conditions, it may be necessary to allow the compost to steep for a few days to a few weeks.
+Using a sophisticated micro-brewing system, it is possible to produce good-quality compost tea in 18 to 24 hours.
+Under more basic conditions, it may be necessary to let the compost steep for a few days to a few weeks.

-Temperature, humidity and evaporation all can affect the quality of the compost tea.
-If water is too cold, extraction will be reduced and microbe growth slowed, but if it is too warm, microorganisms may be inhibited or excessive evaporation may occur.
+Temperature, humidity and evaporation can each affect the quality of the compost tea.
+If water is too cold, extraction will be reduced and microbe growth slowed; if it is too warm, though, microorganisms may be inhibited or excessive evaporation may occur.
 It is hard to change the ambient weather, but a cover over the container in hot weather should help control evaporation.

 Certain stimulatory additives can be included during brewing to improve the final quality of the compost tea.
 These include materials such as kelp, rock dust, molasses, humic and/or fulvic acids, and commercially available microbial spore suspensions.
-Solid materials, like rock dust, must be added to the compost in the tea bag, while soluble materials, such as molasses, should be added to the water.
+Solid materials, like rock dust, must be added to the compost in the tea bag, while soluble materials like molasses should be added to the water.

 Choosing the Right Compost Tea for You

-For example, foliar diseases of vegetable row crops grown on clay or loam soils are best controlled with foliar applications of a bacterial compost- based tea, supplemented with molasses and kelp.
-However, when such vegetables are grown on sandy soils or in potting mix, a soil drench of compost tea based on compost made to produce a higher fungal content is more effective at controlling root diseases.
+For example, foliar diseases of vegetable row crops grown on clay or loam soils are best controlled with foliar applications of a bacterial compost-based tea supplemented with molasses and kelp.
+However, when such vegetables are grown on sandy soils or in potting mix, a soil drench of compost tea based on fungal-dominated compost is more effective at controlling root diseases.